conniejhe/Surface-Cutting/README.md

 **Notes**:
  - This is supposed to work on a string of consecutive points (not just two points) so it is better than the previous method in that way.
- - If you want to connect different segments using two different modes (geodesicm gyrus, and sulcus), you will need to use the filter twice on two different extracted point selections and then combine them later one with the "Append datasets" filter.
+ - If you want to connect different segments using two different modes (geodesic, gyrus, and sulcus), you will need to use the filter twice on two different extracted point selections and then combine them later one with the "Append datasets" filter (this is a bit of a hassle, so I will work on finding a better solution for this)
+ - May set curvature filter output as an input to this plugin as well to reduce redundancy (of property panel attributes)
  - Currently, there is a bug where if you switch the line type too many times (>2 times) the program will crash.
 This is suspected to be due to a memory leak somewhere.

 ### SurfaceCut-ImplicitSelectionLoop ###